dotnet/AspNetCore.Docs/aspnetcore/signalr/javascript-client.md

 [!code-javascript[Logging levels](javascript-client/sample/wwwroot/js/chat.js?range=9-12)]

-## Reconnect Clients
+## Reconnect clients

 The JavaScript client for SignalR doesn't automatically reconnect.
 You must write code that will reconnect your client manually.
 The following code demonstrates a typical reconnection approach:

-1. A function (in this case `start` function) is created to start the connection.
+1. A function (in this case, the `start` function) is created to start the connection.
-1. Run the `start` method in the connection's `onclose` event handler.
+1. Call the `start` function in the connection's `onclose` event handler.

 [!code-javascript[Reconnect the JavaScript client](javascript-client/sample/wwwroot/js/chat.js?range=30-42)]

-A real-world implementation would use an exponential back-off or to retry a specified number of times before giving up.
+A real-world implementation would use an exponential back-off or retry a specified number of times before giving up.

 ## Additional resources